 After 35 seconds of full power, we were airborne.

-We continued on the runway magnetic heading of approximately 160 degrees until going “feet wet” over the Kujukuri Sea.
+We continued on the runway heading of approximately 160 degrees until going “feet wet” over the Kujukuri Sea.

 The service began with the pre-departure beverage and a moist towel.